SwiftRex/SwiftRex/README.md

 However, be careful, some things may look like state but they are not.
 Let's assume you have an app that shows an item price to the user.
 This price will be shown as `"$3.00"` in US, or `"$3,00"` in Germany, or maybe this product can be listed in british pounds, so in US we should show `"£3.00"` while in Germany it would be `"£3,00"`.
 In this example we have:
 - Currency type (`£` or `$`)
 - Numeric value (`3`)
-- Locale (`us` or `de`)
+- Locale (`en_US` or `de_DE`)
 - Formatted string (`"$3.00"`, `"$3,00"`, `"£3.00"` or `"£3,00"`)

 The formatted string itself is **NOT** state, because it can be calculated from the other properties.
 This can be called "derived state" and holding that is asking for inconsistency.
 We would have to remember to update this value every time one of the others change.
-So it's better to represent this String either as a calculated property or a function of the other 3 values.
+So it's better off to represent this String either as a calculated property or a function of the other 3 values.
 The best place for this sort of derived state is in presenters or controllers, unless you have a high cost to recalculate it and in this case you could store in the state and be very careful about it.
 Luckily SwiftRex helps to keep the state consistent as we're about to see in the Reducer section, still, it's better off not duplicating information that can be easily and cheaply calculated.

 For representing the state of an app we recommend value types: structs or enums.
-Tuples would be acceptable as well, but unfortunately Swift currently doesn't allow us to conform tuples to protocols, and **we want our whole state to be Equatable** and sometimes Codable.
+Tuples would be acceptable as well, but unfortunately Swift currently doesn't allow us to conform tuples to protocols, and we usually want our whole state to be Equatable and sometimes Codable.

 ```swift
 struct AppState: Equatable {